stratapp-ai/stratapp-ai.github.io/pricing.md

   answer: |-
     We are experienced SaaS founders, backed by investors who are market leaders.

-    \#stratapp is currently 10-apps-in-1, at a compelling price point, to become the world's first SaaS app to achieve org-wide alignment and engagement, within a strategic context.
+    \#stratapp is currently 10-apps-in-1, at a compelling price point.

+    \#stratapp is the world's first SaaS app to achieve org-wide alignment and engagement, within a strategic context.

     We have an amazing product roadmap.
 Although we cannot share the details publicly, you have probably already concluded it will comprise: